Anxiety therapy

-Are you feeling caught between two cultures, struggling with anxiety and self-doubt?
-As an immigrant or Adult child of immigrants in Irvine, CA, you may experience unique challenges that can lead to overwhelming anxiety, guilt, and even depression.
+Anxiety therapy can help if you're feeling caught between two cultures, struggling with self-doubt and constant worry.
+As an immigrant or adult child of immigrants in Irvine, CA, you may experience unique challenges that lead to overwhelming anxiety, guilt, and even depression.
 I provide specialized anxiety therapy online that addresses these bicultural experiences through evidence-based approaches including EMDR therapy.

 Understanding Anxiety Disorders in Bicultural Individuals